nextstrain/nextclade/docs/user/datasets.md

 You can create a new dataset by creating a directory with the required input files.
 You can use one of the existing datasets as a starting point and modify its files as needed.

-For example, you can create a dataset for the analysis of SARS-CoV-2 clades for a particular region, by making a copy of the default global SARS-CoV-2 dataset and replacing the reference tree file with the one that contains more representative samples that are more relevant for your region.
+For more details on how to create your own dataset, see [Creating a custom dataset](./creating-datasets).

 ## Online dataset repository

-Nextclade team hosts a public file server containing all the dataset file themselves as well as the index file that lists all the datasets, their versions and file URLs.
+The Nextclade team hosts a public file server containing all the dataset files themselves as well as the index file that lists all the datasets, their versions and file URLs.
 This server is the source of datasets for Nextclade Web and Nextclade CLI.

 At this time we do not support the usage of the dataset repository outside of Nextclade.
 We cannot guarantee stability of the index file format or of the filesystem structure.
 They can change without notice.

-The code and source data for datasets generation is in the GitHub repository: [neherlab/nextclade_data_workflows](https://github.com/neherlab/nextclade_data_workflows)

-## Dataset updates

-Maintainers add new datasets and dataset versions periodically to the online dataset repository, taking care to ensure compatibility with various versions of Nextclade software in use.

-A dataset is uniquely identified by its name, e.g. `sars-cov-2` or `flu_vic_ha`.

-A version of a given dataset is uniquely identified by:

-- the name of the dataset it belongs to, e.g. `sars-cov-2` or `flu_vic_ha`
-- the version tag, e.g. `2021-06-20T00:00:00Z`

-The dataset version tags are immutable: once a tag released the data for that tag stays the same, and downloads of this specific tag produce the same set of files.

-If you need reproducible results, you should:

-- "freeze" the version of Nextclade CLI, that is keep the same version of Nextclade CLI across runs (check `nextclade --version`)
-- "freeze" the version tag of the dataset, that is keep the same dataset directory across runs or to redownload it with the specific `--tag`.

-Nextclade Web always uses the latest versions of datasets available at the moment of loading the main page (reload the page for updates).